d2l-ai/d2l-en/chapter_introduction/index.md

   how the layout of a scene looks like :cite:`Park.Liu.Wang.ea.2019`.
 * In many cases, a single GPU is insufficient to process the large amounts of data available for training.
-  Over the past decade the ability to build parallel distributed training algorithms has improved significantly.
+  Over the past decade the ability to build parallel and distributed training algorithms has improved significantly.
   One of the key challenges in designing scalable algorithms is that the workhorse of deep learning optimization,